 What Does Liability Insurance Pay For?

-If you have a claim against the insurance policy of an at-fault driver, their insurance will typically cover the following damages:
+If you have an at-fault driver insurance claim, their insurance coverage will typically include the following damages:

 - Medical bills – past and future